The West of Ireland: Stories in Stone

 From there we biked along the coastal cliffs for a bit and then sailed down the Inagh Valley.
 That’s where Oscar Wilde went on his vacations, and it’s easy to see why.
 The scenery really is breathtaking.

 We stopped for a beer at the gorgeous Lough Inagh Lodge, and then we were off to The Station House in Clifden.
-Here, as at all the hotels we stayed at, the people were as friendly and helpful as can be, and the accomodations were positively sumptuous, though I have to say that after thirty miles of cycling, I would have been happy with a straw mat and a ewer of cold water.
+Here, as at all the hotels we stayed at, the people were as friendly and helpful as can be, and the accommodations were positively sumptuous, though I have to say that after thirty miles of cycling, I would have been happy with a straw mat and an ewer of cold water.